 CONFERENCE VIDEOS

 The following copyrighted DVDs were made with permission of the presenters and Tammy Flores, the Director of the National Stuttering Association.
-The DVDs were video-taped and edited by Tom Kuster, Professor of Communication at Bethany Lutheran College, and are made available below by Judy Kuster, chair of the Education and Resources committee of Division 4, Fluency Disorders of ASHA, and Emeritus Professor of Communication Disorders at Minnesota State University, Mankato.
+These DVDs were video-taped and edited by Tom Kuster.
 The videos can be used for NSA meetings, for those who teach about stuttering, and for those who want to learn more about stuttering.

 INDEX